HackYourFuture/HTML-CSS/Week1/LESSONPLAN.md

 ![Bird created with HTML and CSS](bird-exercise/bird.png)

 Of which the code can be found in the [bird-exercise folder](bird-exercise).
-After 15-20 it might be fun to ask all students to share their screen when video calling, or in class to ask them to turn around their laptop.
+After 15-20 minutes it might be fun to ask all students to share their screen when video calling, or in class to ask them to turn around their laptop.

 ### Essence